PeacePeters/Heart-Failure-Prediction-using-AzureML/README.md

 # Heart Failure Prediction using Microsoft Azure

 *TODO:* Write a short introduction to your project.
+In this project, we demonstrate how to use the Azure ML Python SDK to train a model to predict mortality by heart failure using Azure AutoML and Hyperdrive services.
+After training, we are going to deploy the best model and evaluate the model endpoint by consuming it.

 ## Project Set Up and Installation
 *OPTIONAL:* If your project has any special installation steps, this is where you should put it.
 To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.
+To set this project, we require access to Azure ML Studio.
+The application flow for the project design is as follows:
+1. Create an Azure ML workspace with a compute instance

 ## Dataset